 - Physiotherapy for Older Adults - Physiotherapy is often used to treat conditions that are particularly common with advancing age, such as arthritis, osteoporosis, falls, frailty, Parkinson’s and hip and joint replacements.
 It is also an important part of general care for older people by helping them to stay active and independent, reduce pain, and increase resilience to cope with the changes in function that age can bring.

-For more general information visit NHS Choices Psysiotheraphy information
+For more general information visit the NHS website Psysiotheraphy information